Characters: Avatar: The Last Airbender: The Fire Nation

 - Badass Grandpa: Still a powerful Firebender well into old age, enough so that Zuko tried to get him to challenge Ozai when Aang disappeared.

 - Big Fun: Season 1 and 2.
-He's jolly guy that can get along with everyone, even Toph, whose technically his enemy.
+He's jolly guy that can get along with everyone, even Toph, who is technically his enemy.

 - Big Good: Grand Master in the order of the White Lotus which is dedicated the same sort of 'global harmony' as the avatar, thus making them a concealed Big Good.

-- Breakout Character: His tragic past, kindness, sheer badassness and Big Fun attitude made him one of the most well-loved characters in the show, and expanded his role from supporting character meant to be Evil All Along to one of the major characters in the story.
+- Breakout Character: His tragic past, kindness, sheer badassness and Big Fun attitude made him one of the most well-loved characters in the show, and expanded his role from- which at one point was so different, he would have been Evil All Along- to one of the major characters in the story.

 - Breath Weapon: "Did I ever tell you how I got the nickname Dragon of the West?"
 While he's not the only Firebender who can do this, this is his signature move.